eawutka/appleshould/README.md

 # appleshould

-A web app to save journalists about an hour every month.
+A parody web app to save journalists about an hour every month.